 One of the best tools for self-examination is to write a case study about yourself.
 I dare you to try this!!!!
-It is the most powerful tool I know of for stepping outside of yourself, objectively analyzing your behaviour and innermost thoughts, and then finding the very best worldly and godly wisdom to help you move forward.
+It is the most powerful tool I know of for stepping outside of yourself, objectively analyzing your behaviour and innermost thoughts, and then finding the very best human and godly wisdom to help you move forward.

 And of course, nothing replaces the very best thing you can do: ask the Holy Spirit to assess you, and then wait in silence and solitude for his response.
 Give God some quality time – a few hours at least – and you will be amazed at what you learn.